Overinterpretation reveals image classification model pathologies: Methods

+CIFAR-10~\citep{krizhevsky2009learning} and ImageNet~\citep{imagenet} have become two of the most popular image classification benchmarks.
+Most image classifiers are evaluated by the CV community based on their accuracy in one of these benchmarks.
+We also use the CIFAR-10-C dataset~\citep{hendrycks2019robustness} to evaluate the extent to which our CIFAR-10 models can generalize to out-of-distribution (OOD) data.
+CIFAR-10-C contains variants of CIFAR-10 test images altered by various corruptions (e.g., Gaussian noise, motion blur).
+Where computing sufficient input subsets on CIFAR-10-C images, we use a uniform random sample of 2000 images across the entire CIFAR-10-C set.
+Additional results on CIFAR-10.1 v6~\citep{recht2018cifar10.1} are presented in Table~\ref{tab:metrics-cifar10.1}.
+We use the ILSVRC2012 ImageNet dataset~\citep{imagenet}.

 For CIFAR-10, we explore three common CNN architectures: a deep residual network with depth 20 (ResNet20)~\citep{he2016deep}, a v2 deep residual network with depth 18 (ResNet18)~\citep{he2016identity}, and VGG16~\citep{simonyan2014very}.
-We train these classifiers using cross-entropy loss optimized via SGD with Nesterov momentum~\citep{sutskever2013importance} and employ standard data augmentation consisting of random crops and horizontal flips (additional details in Section~\ref{sec:supp-model-training}).
+We train these networks using cross-entropy loss optimized via SGD with Nesterov momentum~\citep{sutskever2013importance} and employ standard data augmentation strategies~\citep{he2016identity} (Section~\ref{sec:supp-model-training}).
 After training many CIFAR-10 networks individually, we construct four different ensemble classifiers by grouping various networks together.
 Each ensemble outputs the average prediction over its member networks (specifically, the arithmetic mean of their logits).
-For each of three architectures, we create a corresponding homogeneous ensemble by individually training five copies of networks that share the same architecture.
-Each network has a different random initialization, which suffices to produce substantially-different models despite the fact these replicate architectures are all trained on the same data \cite{boostrappeddqn}.
+For each of three architectures, we create a corresponding homogeneous ensemble by individually training five networks of that architecture.
+Each network has a different random initialization, which suffices to produce substantially different models despite having been trained on the same data~\citep{boostrappeddqn}.
 Our fourth ensemble is heterogeneous, containing all 15 networks (5 replicates of each of 3 distinct CNN architectures).